math77/weird-actions/README.md

 The creator must set the addresses of the collections accepted for recycling and the number of tokens needed from each.

+### Magic box

+Use the ERC-998 standard to allow developers to create "boxes" of items.
+Putting several NFTs from different collections together in a single mint

+*Note: Need to examine the pattern and understand why it is so under-explored*

 ### Giveaway to mint new one

 It allows artists/creators to create a minting process where collectors need to send an NFT from those accepted by the bazaar in order to mint a new NFT in the current collection.